This article was updated on July 23, 2018.

 - Bottlenecked communications

 - Customer complaints and increased delivery times

-In the SHRM 2015 Employee Benefits Report, more than half of employers surveyed said they now offer the following FWAs: telecommuting (60 percent), telecommuting on an ad hoc basis (56 percent), flextime (54 percent) and flextime during core business hours (52 percent).
-Other common options include compressed workweeks (31 percent), full-time telecommuting (22 percent) and shift flexibility (21 percent), all in an effort to appease employees while keeping shifts at full strength.
+In the SHRM 2017 Employee Benefits Report, more than half of employers say they offer the following FWAs: telecommuting (62 percent), telecommuting on an ad hoc basis (59 percent) and flextime (57 percent).
+Other benefits include a four-day workweek of 32 hours or less per week (13 percent) and shift flexibility (25 percent), all in an effort to appease employees while keeping shifts at full strength.

-Employers' participation in some options has substantially increased over the past five years according to the report.
-Fifty-six percent, for example, offered ad hoc telecommuting in 2015, up 14 percent from 2011.
+Employers' participation in some options has substantially increased over the past five years, according to the report, with the biggest change an increase in telecommuting on an ad-hoc basis.

 FWA Success and Effects

-Another benefit of FWAs comes in recruiting various demographics.
-Thirty-seven percent of the survey respondents of SHRM's Aging Workforce: Recruitment and Retention Survey cited using "flexible scheduling as a means of attracting older workers," and 97 percent said flexible scheduling has been effective for recruitment and retention of older workers (63 percent said "very effective").
+A benefit of FWAs comes in recruiting various demographics.
+Thirty-seven percent of the survey respondents of SHRM's Aging Workforce: Recruitment and Retention report cited using "flexible scheduling as a means of attracting older workers," and 97 percent said flexible scheduling has been effective for recruitment and retention of older workers (63 percent said "very effective").